JordanMartinez/learn-halogen/src/03-Parent-Child-Relationships/02-Parentlike-Components/04-Multiple-Children/03-Multiple-Slots.md

 In this example, we will use 2 slot types (e.g. different `query`, `message`, `index` combination) to render multiple child components.

-~~Now look at the next file for the full example.~~ This is still a WIP.
+Now look at the next file for the full example.

 ## Compiling Instructions